 Phase 3 – The cell shall be discharged, in an ambient temperature of 25 °C ± 2 °C at constant C-rate, in accordance with 4.4, until its voltage is equal to the end-of-discharge voltage that is provided by the cell manufacturer.

-NOTE — The end-of-discharge voltage provided by the cell manufacturer shall correspond to at least DoD of 80 percent, in accordance with 4.7.

 Phase 4 – Phase 2 and 3 shall be repeated until the test termination specified in 8.1(d).